thixotropist/ghidra_decompiler_plugins/Readme.md

 RISC-V vector instruction set.

 This is a research project intended to show what *may* be done with the Ghidra decompiler and at what complexity.
-We can avoid the complexity of full Ghidra decompiler PR reviews by proposing no enduring changes to the decompiler itself.
+We can avoid the complexity of full Ghidra decompiler Pull Request reviews by proposing no enduring changes to the decompiler itself.
 Instead, the first decompiler plugin build triggers a download of current released Ghidra sources, which are patched to provide the decompiler with a minimal plugin manager.
 Exploratory development then proceeds within the plugin, using the decompiler's native datatest framework for rapid build/test iterations.